Sophisss/OpenSearch/Observability/otel-example/README.md

 ```
 This command starts all the necessary services in the background.

+💡 **This repository provides a fully pre-configured `docker-compose.yml` and updated configuration files.**
+All services are already instrumented to export **only tracing data** to **OpenSearch**, so you don't need to modify anything manually.
+It's ready to use out of the box.

 3. **Access the Interfaces**:
 * Application Frontend: http://localhost:8080/
 * Load Generator: http://localhost:8089/